srijit-ops/Melodify/readme.md

 ### Welcome to the Melodify music player where you can play music stored in assets folder using HTML5 audio API.
+It has features like- play and pause the song , changing to next and previous song with a progress bar, library where you can find all the songs, search pannel to search a song in the playlist.
+Also you can mark songs as your favourite and get them in the favourite songs panel.